rfwatson/octoplex/CONTRIBUTING.md

 ## Opening a pull request

-Pull requests are welcome, but please propose significant changes in a [discussion](https://github.com/rfwatson/octoplex/discussions) first.
+Pull requests are welcome, please propose significant changes in a [discussion](https://github.com/rfwatson/octoplex/discussions) first.

 1. Fork the repo
-2. Make your changes, including test coverage
+1. Make your changes, including test coverage
+1. Run the formatter (`mise run format`)
-3. Push the changes to a branch
+1. Push the changes to a branch
-4. Ensure the branch is passing
+1. Ensure the branch is passing
-5. Open a pull request
+1. Open a pull request